 Copy for post:

 I’ve just posted a five (5) part blog tutorial on an ELK stack, with log data as the primary data explored.
 The last of the five blogs is here, and has links to its predecessors.
+The basis for those blogs was a pre-built ELK container, for simplicity.
+Do note that you can run ELK as one or more VM’s as well.

 If you don’t know what an ELK stack is, please skim those first!

 This blog considers using an ELK stack to manage syslog.
 It compares the ELK stack to the prior approach that Terry Slattery and I have been recommending for years, and that many sites use.

+In particular, this blog compares pros and cons of an ELK stack versus syslog-NG!

 By the way, if you don’t centrally collect and monitor syslog, you’re missing some good information, both for pro-active response and for alerts that you won’t get any other way!